 Want better credit?
 Not sure how to get it?
 If so, you’re not alone.
-According to CNBC, many Americans either have incorrect, or little knowlege about what it takes to achieve excellent credit.
+According to CNBC, a shocking number of Americans either have incorrect or little knowledge about what it takes to achieve excellent credit.
 Not to fear, ScoreShuttle is here with 5 tips you can do now to help you improve your scores.

-According to Equifax, a single 30 day or more late payment could drop your score by as much as 90 to 110 points!
-This shocking number is based on FICO data from a consumer with a 780 and no other missed payments on any credit account.
-The score impact you may experience from a late payment may vary depending on your current score, how severe the late payment is, how recent it is, and how frequently you’ve paid late, among other factors; but staying current on your bills is great way to avoid any kind of delinquency drop.
-Here’s what you can do to stay on track:
+Did you know that a single 30-day or more late payment could drop your score by as much as 90 to 110 points?!
+This surprising information from Equifax is based on FICO data from a consumer with a 780 and no other missed payments on any credit account.
+The exact score impact you could experience from a late payment may vary.
+However, staying current on your bills is great way to avoid a potential drop.
+Here are some tips to stay on track: